 February 11, 2019

 How much do you know about strep throat and bronchitis?
-While one is a bacterial infection that may lead to unpleasant throat pain and difficulty swallowing, the other is an inflammation that settles in your chest and is accompanied by coughing and mucus.
+While strep throat is a bacterial infection that may lead to unpleasant throat pain and difficulty swallowing, bronchitis is an inflammation that settles in your chest and is accompanied by coughing and mucus.
 Can you spot their symptoms?
 We're here to help you learn more.

 It's a fun word to say – Streptococcus.
 But it is one word every parent dreads hearing when they take their child to the doctor.
 Anyone can contract strep throat, but children are more likely to get it – particularly those between the ages of 5 and 15 – because their immune systems aren't fully developed yet.
 The Centers for Disease Control and Prevention says that up to 3 in 10 children with a sore throat actually have strep throat, while only 1 in 10 adults with a sore throat actually have strep.1

 Strep is a bacterial infection that affects the throat and tonsils, and its symptoms aren't very pleasant.
-Those with strep throat will likely encounter:
+Strep throat symptoms include:

 - A sore throat and painful swallowing